 If you’re interested in playing your sport for one of the Ivy League schools, you need to understand the Academic Index.
 I’m assuming that you already know that the Ivy League does not provide athletic scholarships and that you’re hoping to use your athletic abilities to help you get admitted.
-After all, recruited athletes have approximately a 30 percentage advantage in being admitted compared to non-athletes with no legacy status.
+After all, recruited athletes have approximately a 30 percentage point advantage in being admitted compared to non-athletes with no legacy status.
+And a recent analysis of data from Harvard showed that “Athletes with the highest or second-highest academic rating on an internal Harvard admissions scale have an acceptance rate of 83 percent—compared to 16 percent for non-athletes.”

 The following resources will get you up to speed about the Ivy League Academic Index.